 Steve Phillips graduated from postgraduate study at the RSAMD (now Royal Conservatoire of Scotland) and sang for several companies including Scottish Opera, Garsington Opera and Raymond Gubbay at the Royal Albert Hall before moving into full-time arts administration.
 Steve is currently working with Welsh National Opera following contracts as Company Manager at The Grange Festival and Chorus Manager at Opera North.
 Since 2012 he has run Oxenfoord International Summer School alongside Artistic Director Malcolm Martineau.

-Steve was Chorus Manager for five of his eight years at Opera North; taking choristers to Grimes on the Beach as part of Aldeburgh Festival’s 2013 Britten Centenary celebrations and Into the Woods, a 2016 co-production with Leeds Playhouse, with all roles cast from within the ensemble.
-In addition to setting up the RNCM/Opera North Chorus Mentor Scheme, he sat on general auditions, chorister auditions, biennial vocal reviews and annual role and cover auditions.
-He also produced Opera North`s Whistle Stop Opera, a bite-sized, half-hour introduction to opera, touring the North of England and featuring as part of the BBC`s opera programming at the V&A and live-streamed via their nationwide #OperaPassion day.
-In 2018 he managed Opera North’s Kiss Me, Kate tour to the Ravenna Festival, overseeing all guest artists, dancers, chorus, orchestra and technical departments and in 2019/20 worked across planning and casting in preparation for future seasons.
+Steve was Chorus Manager for five years at Opera North; taking choristers to Grimes on the Beach as part of Aldeburgh Festival’s 2013 Britten Centenary celebrations and Into the Woods, a 2016 co-production with Leeds Playhouse, with all roles cast from within the ensemble.
+In addition to setting up the RNCM/Opera North Chorus Mentor Scheme, he has sat on general auditions, chorister auditions, biennial vocal reviews and annual role and cover auditions for the Company.
+For a further three years he produced Opera North`s Whistle Stop Opera (a bite-sized, half-hour introduction to opera, touring the North of England and featuring as part of the BBC`s opera programming at the V&A and live-streamed via their nationwide #OperaPassion day) and in 2018 managed Opera North’s Kiss Me, Kate tour to the Ravenna Festival, overseeing all guest artists, dancers, chorus, orchestra and technical departments.
+In 2019/20 he worked with the planning and casting departments in preparation for future seasons.

 In a freelance capacity, Steve has produced for Charles Court Opera (Kings Head Theatre, Iford Festival and G&S International Festival) and launched the Leeds Lieder Young Artists programme for the 2018 & 2019 Festivals.
-With a long-standing commitment to artist development, he also delivers sessions at the UK conservatoires covering CVs, biographies, auditions and continuing professional development.
-In 2022 Steve will work with the Black British Classical Foundation, delivering their Prelude competition, for an unknown singer aged 18-25, and their Voice of Black Opera competition for professional singers across the Commonwealth.
+With a long-standing commitment to artist development, he provides training at the UK conservatoires to include CVs, biographies, auditions and continuing professional development.
+In 2022 Steve will work with the Black British Classical Foundation, delivering their Prelude competition (for an unknown singer aged 18-25) and their Voice of Black Opera competition (for professional singers across the Commonwealth).